devdaydresden/devday_website/README.md

 * Stefan Bethke
 * Daniel Sy

-and the Software Engineering Community at T-Systems Multimedia Solutions GmbH.
+and the Software Engineering Community at Deutsche Telekom MMS GmbH.